-- creativity. - To spatially develop a cohesive and diverse community with a strong identity and environmental integrity. - To contribute to the economic growth of the County through the development of a vibrant economic community anchored around the Town Centre.
+- To create a sustainable place with a rich urban diversity, which respects its historical and natural setting while also facilitating innovation and - To spatially develop a cohesive and diverse community with a strong identity and environmental integrity. - To contribute to the economic growth of the County through the development of a vibrant economic community anchored around the Town Centre. - To provide a safe and friendly environment where people can live, work and play within an envelope of sustainable, integrated transport with a primacy of soft modes of transport throughout.